 Choosing the Best Push Notification Service for Your Business: Key Questions To Consider

 What volume of push notifications do you plan to send (and how fast are you growing)?

 If you’re anticipating sending a high volume of push notifications — now or in the future — then you’ll want to make sure you’re with a push notification service that can handle the volume without crashing or missing message sends.
-(Users who get a push notification hours or days after it was intended to arrive are not likely to be thrilled: a provider with the infrastructure to handle volume is critical.)
+(Users who get a push notification hours or days after it was intended to arrive are not likely to be thrilled.
+Unfortunately, delyed send is an issue we hear about from brands looking to switch push notification services fairly regularly as one of the top reasons they're looking to switch push notification providers.
+A provider with the infrastructure to handle volume is critical.)

 Does speed of push notification delivery matter in your app monetization business model?